Synthesis of Winning Attacks on Communication Protocols using Supervisory Control Theory: Two Case Studies: TCP Case Study

 whereas $E_{a,o}$ and $E_{a,uo}$ do not change.
 Note that $E_{a,c} \subseteq E_{a,o}$ still holds. $SYN_{AN}$ in $E_{a,c}$ means that the attacker can discard SYN packets coming from Peer A. Next, we redesign the infiltrated network by the attacker, $G_{N,a}$, to represent the reduced capability of the attacker. \cref{fig:tcp:network:attack:less} indicates the model of an infiltrated network by a less powerful attacker, $G_{N,a}^w$.
 The red transitions are where the attacker can take action.

 From the change of $G_{N,a}$ to $G_{N,a}^w$, we change $G_a$ to the entire system under the less powerful PITM attack, namely $G_a = G_{PA} \parallel G_{PB} \parallel G_{N,a}^w$, in this setup.
 As a result, the new $G_a$ is not trim, consisting of 48 states, 7 marked states, and 1 deadlock state.
-Because $G_{sm}^{TM1}$ is not different from Setup 4, $G_{other,a} = G_{N,a}^w$ here.
-Therefore by following the procedure for TM1, $H_a$ comprises 47 states and 1 marked state, and $H_a^{CN}$ with respect to $G_a$ and $H_a$ here is non-empty with 63 states and 2 marked states, containing the following string leading $G_{sm}^{TM1}$ to its marked state:
+Because $G_{sm}^{TM1}$ is not different from Setup 2, $G_{other,a} = G_{N,a}^w$ here.
+Therefore by following the same procedure as above, $H_a$ comprises 47 states and 1 marked state, and $H_a^{CN}$ with respect to $G_a$ and $H_a$ here is non-empty with 63 states and 2 marked states, containing the following string leading $G_{sm}^{TM1}$ to its marked state:

 In conclusion, there still exists a \textsc{For-all} attacker with the less-powerful PITM model.

 From $G_{N,a}^w$ in~\cref{fig:tcp:network:attack:less}, the attacker can send a fake SYN\_ACK packet to Peer B only when Peer B enters ``SYN sent'' state, and the attacker must keep Peer A at ``closed'' state.
 Hence, the attacker must disable $SYN_{AN}$ at ``closed'' state in $G_{PA}$ shown in~\cref{fig:tcp:peers:timeout} where the subscripts of events are changed as in~\cref{eq:tcp:labelchange}, and $\lang(H_a^{CN}) \neq \lang(G_a)$ reflects this disablement action.
 Therefore, if $SYN_{AN}$ is uncontrollable, then $H_a^{CN}$ is empty.